AI-Index/arxiv-search/README.md

 Please click on the link in the email and enter the provided password.

-Once you are viewing the notebook [ENTER NOTEBOOK NAME HERE], please follow the instructions in the notebook to run a search or generate a graph.
+Once you are viewing the notebook `Arxiv Search`, please follow the instructions in the notebook to run a search or generate a chart.

 ## Sharing and Extended Use